16 Types of Diving: The Complete Definition

 Don’t be fooled, however, by the sound of that.

-Muck diving is usually done in sandy bottom waters that, at first glance, might appear uninhabited.
+Muck dive is usually done in sandy bottom waters that, at first glance, might appear uninhabited.
 Muck divers have to be very patient and thorough when they explore the sand for the chance of coming across one of the creatures that live there.

-The UAE’s history of pearl diving is ancient, dating back to over 7000 years in the past.
+The UAE’s history of pearl dive is ancient, dating back to over 7000 years in the past.
 The UAE’s pearls were traded all over the world, with historical accounts showing that they were sold everywhere from India to Rome.
 UAE pearls were so highly sought after that the basis of the development of cities like Dubai is in pearl trading.

 The Hookah air system, unlike Scuba, does not make use of high-pressure air tanks.
 Instead, it is operated using a small air compressor that is placed at the surface of the water.
 These compressors are usually powered by a portable electric motor or gasoline engine.
 The diver receives the air through a floating air hose.

 This means that the diver essentially has an unlimited air supply.
 This is because the flow of air supply is only ceased if/when the motor or engine is powering the air compressor stops.
-When compared to the scuba system, the hookah air supply system is decidedly more economical, as it pays for itself.
+When compared to the scuba system, the hookah air consumption system is decidedly more economical, as it pays for itself.

-However, there are downsides to everything: compared to the scuba diving system.
+However, there are downsides to everything: compared to the scuba dive system.
 The hookah system does not allow for much freedom of movement as the diver is restricted to the distance.
 They have to maintain between themselves and the surface air compressor.